Susie Revels Cayton

-Susie Revels Cayton (1870 – 1943) was a writer, editor, activist, and leader in the Black community in Seattle at the start of the 20th century.
+Susie Revels Cayton (January 1, 1870 – July 28, 1943) was an American writer, editor, activist, and leader in the African-American community in Seattle at the start of the 20th century.

 Biography

 Early life

-Susie Sumner Revels was born in Mississippi in 1870, the same year her father, Hiram Revels, became the first Black senator in US history.
-Revels' middle name "Sumner" was a tribute Charles Sumner, Hiram Revels' friend, who was sworn in as the Massachusetts senator the year Susie was born.
+Susie Sumner Revels was born in Mississippi on January 1, 1870, the same year her father, Hiram Revels, became the first African-American United States senator in US history.
+Revels' middle name "Sumner" was a tribute to Charles Sumner, Hiram Revels' friend, who was sworn in as the Massachusetts senator the year Susie was born.
 Hiram Revels escorted Sumner at his swearing-in ceremony.